U.S. solar group says Trump tariffs killing jobs; White House says 'fake news'

 Still, SEIA’s report found that U.S. prices are among the highest in the world for solar.
 That makes it more difficult for solar to compete with other forms of electricity generation such as wind and natural gas.

-The tariffs have had the greatest impact on newer solar markets such as Alabama, the Datokas and Kansas, because they make solar uncompetitive, SEIA said.
+The tariffs have had the greatest impact on newer solar markets such as Alabama, the Dakotas and Kansas, because they make solar uncompetitive, SEIA said.

 Reporting by Nichola Groom; editing by Jane Wardell